Evantilton/redux-feedback-loop/README.md

 ## Description
 ### Duration: Weekend

 This application is for a user to submit comments.
-It allows the user to rate various questions on a scale from 1-5, write a comment, and then submit them all.
+It allows the user to rate various questions on a scale from 1-5, write a comment, and then submit it.

 ## Installation